Vinodh-Machireddy/ml/ArgoCD+Kserve.md

 > **You just define the pipeline structure — which models, what order, what routing type.**

-**Just like InferenceService, it's one InferenceGraph appearing in two contexts.**
-1. As a Component → What it IS
+> **NOTE** InferenceGraph YAML → Does Only 1 Job
 	.
-A Kubernetes Custom Resource (CRD)
-	.
-You define it in a YAML file
-	.
-Deploys multiple models as a pipeline on Kubernetes

-2. As a Type of Inference → What it DOES
-	.
-Connects multiple models together
-	.
-Handles routing, chaining, ensemble
-	.
-Serves predictions through a multi-step workflow
+Connects already deployed InferenceServices together as a pipeline .
+Deploys models → NO, it does NOT deploy any model

 ### Inference checks:
 Inference checks are small tests we run after deployment (or in staging) to make sure the model loads and predicts correctly on sample input before sending traffic.